ryuichiueda/slides_marp/advanced_vision/lesson6e.md

 ### Feedforward layer (fully connected layer)

 - Text passed through the self-attention mechanism is passed through.
     - The upper of the two dotted boxes in the right figure.
-- Features are further emphasized through a nonlinear activation function (the original was ReLU).
+    - Features are further emphasized through a nonlinear activation function (ReLU in the original Transformers).

 ![bg right:28% 95%](./figs/transformer_encoder.png)